jvilchesf/langgraph_rag/README.md

 # Langchain & Langgraph Transactions

 ## Overview
 This personal project demonstrates how to use **Langchain** and **Langgraph** to unify and analyze banking transactions from three different CSV files.
 The process involves standardizing multilingual transactions and enabling a natural language interface for SQL queries against these records.
+To run this process it is necessary to have langgraph studio.

 You’ll find two main flows:
 1. **Retriever Flow** – Responsible for reading and merging different transaction CSV files, standardizing them, augmenting their data (e.g., auto-adding new columns), and creating an SQLite database.